Picture: Martina Bertoni by Camille Blake

 10. How important is technology to your creative process?

-Technology for me is a liberation.
-I can explore countless possibilities and widen the complexity of what I can do.
-It’s a fun process and I love it.
-There’s so much to learn and use.
-And it’s very intriguing.
+Technology represents liberation for me.
+I can explore countless possibilities and expand the complexity of what I can create.
+It’s a fun and intriguing process that I love.
+I’m always curious about what happens next.

 11. Do you have siblings and how do they feel about your career/art?